devleaks/golfleague/common/docs/guide/intro.md

 --------------------

 Rounds of golf are played at golf course facilities.

-The application allows organizers to enter such facilities, their location, pictures, and more importantly, golf related data such as course rating and slope indices, which are mandatory if handicap is taken into account.
+Golf course and facilities need to be entered, together with their location, pictures, and more importantly, golf related data such as course rating and slope indices, which are mandatory if handicap is taken into account.